kjaylee/onnxruntime-swift-package-manager/COCOAPODS_GUIDE.md

 1. **Missing C API Headers**: If you encounter errors about missing `onnxruntime_c_api.h`, ensure you have properly added the ONNX Runtime binary framework to your project.

+2. **Missing cxx_api.h**: If you encounter errors about missing `cxx_api.h`, make sure you're using the latest version of the podspec which includes this header file in the public headers.

-2. **Linking Errors**: Make sure the ONNX Runtime framework is properly linked in your project's "Frameworks, Libraries, and Embedded Content" section.
+3. **Linking Errors**: Make sure the ONNX Runtime framework is properly linked in your project's "Frameworks, Libraries, and Embedded Content" section.

-3. **Architecture Mismatch**: Ensure the ONNX Runtime framework architecture matches your target device/simulator architecture.
+4. **Architecture Mismatch**: Ensure the ONNX Runtime framework architecture matches your target device/simulator architecture.

 ### Getting Help